-- 1. Check all vent pipe connections and flue pipe material. - 2.
-Make sure vent terminations are installed per code and are clear of all debris or blockage.
+- Check all vent pipe connections and flue pipe material. - Make sure vent terminations are installed per code and are clear of all debris or blockage. - Prime condensate traps in the vent system as necessary and verify that the traps and drain lines are free of debris or blockage.